ONLYOFFICE/onlyoffice.github.io/README.md

 ## Using your service

-You can send translation requests to your service.
+You can send requests to your service.
 To do this, you need to change the url address of the **serviceUrl** variable in the **./scripts/langTool.js»** file.